top of page

 3. Visit the Alex Bernstein garden which you can access from the lower prom - it’s really quiet so take a moment to meditate surrounded by art and orchard trees.

-Join Afrocats over the Easter holidays for three days of African and Caribbean inspired singing activities and culturally creative workshops.
+Join Afrocats over the Easter holidays for three days of African and Caribbean inspired singing activities and culturally creative workshops at The Whitworth - find out more here.

 bottom of page